jerryq27/Cheatsheets/Languages/Python.md

 ### Generators and yield

-Iterables can be looped through multiple times, but those values are stored in memory which can cause issues in large data sets.
-Generators help with that problem, since they can only be iterated through once.
+Generators are an iterable, but while most iterables can be looped through multiple times, generators can only be looped through once.
-Values are _generated_ on the fly.
+The values in most iterables are stored in memory which can cause issues in large data sets.
+Generators help with that problem, since values are _generated_ on the fly.

 Lists are created with `[]` and generators use `[]`.